Ive (group): 2023: First studio album I've Ive and first solo tour The Prom Queens

 On March 16, Starship Entertainment announced that Ive would be releasing their first studio album, I've Ive, on April 10, with seven of the eleven songs on the album featuring songwriting credits by the members.
 The group pre-released a single from the album, titled "Kitsch", on March 27, which debuted at number one on the Circle Digital Chart.
-The song became their second song to achieve a Perfect all-kill on Korean music charts.
+The song became their second song to achieve a perfect all-kill on Korean music charts.

 On March 24, it was announced that the group had signed with Columbia Records for promotion in United States as part of Kakao Entertainment, the parent company of Starship Entertainment, partnership with the label.

 I've Ive was released on April 10, alongside the single "I Am".
-"I Am" ascended to number one on the Circle Digital Chart, and became their third song to achieve a Perfect all-kill on Korean music charts making I've Ive the first K-pop group album to have two songs with Perfect all-kill since 2NE1 in 2011.
+"I Am" ascended to number one on the Circle Digital Chart, and became their third song to achieve a perfect all-kill on Korean music charts making I've Ive the first K-pop group album to have two songs with perfect all-kill since 2NE1 in 2011.

 On April 11, Starship Entertainment announced that member Rei would temporarily suspend activities for health reasons.
 On May 9, Ive pre-released "Wave", the lead single of their upcoming Japanese album of the same name.
 On May 26, Starship Entertainment announced that Rei would return from hiatus after a month of inactivity.
 On May 31, Ive's first Japanese EP Wave debuted at number one on Oricon's daily album chart, and then debuted at number one on Oricon's weekly album charts.
 It also debuted at number one on the Billboard Japan Hot Albums and was certified gold by the Recording Industry Association of Japan.

 From June 17 to July 9, Ive completed the second half of their first solo tour, The Prom Queens, which consisted of six stops across Southeast Asia and Taiwan.
 The Asia tour attracted a total attendance of 97,000 spectators.
 On July 13, Ive released their promotional single, titled "I Want" in collaboration with Pepsi.
 In July 22, Ive performed at the Metropolitano Stadium in Madrid, Spain as part of the line-up for K-pop Lux SBS Super Concert.

 2023–2024: Show What I Have Tour, I've Mine and Ive Switch

 In August 2023, Starship Entertainment revealed that the group would embark on their first world tour, Show What I Have, beginning in October.
 On September 3, Ive announced they would be releasing their first Korean-language extended play titled I've Mine on October 13, supported by three singles: "Either Way", "Off the Record" and "Baddie".
-All three singles charted within the top 15 of Circle Digital Chart, with "Baddie" peaking at number 1 and becoming the group's fourth single to achieve a Perfect all-kill on Korean music charts.
+All three singles charted within the top 15 of Circle Digital Chart, with "Baddie" peaking at number 1 and becoming the group's fourth single to achieve a perfect all-kill on Korean music charts.

-On November 10, it was confirmed that Liz would be part of a special collaboration single "Nobody" with (G)I-dle's Soyeon and Aespa's Winter, which was released on November 16.